 Massage – can also increase bleeding and swelling if used within the first 72 hours after injury.

-If you have tried these self-help measures overnight but are still in pain the next day, then go and see a doctor for assessment.
+If you have tried these self-help measures overnight but are still in pain the next day, it’s important to see a doctor for assessment.

 Disclaimer: Click here to read our full disclaimer.